mfajarhafidh/mfajarhafidh/README.md

 - 👋 Hi, I’m @mfajarhafidh
-- 👀 I’m interested in Flutter and Android Native
+- 👀 I’m interested in Flutter
-- 🌱 I’m currently learning Flutter and Android Native
+- 🌱 I’m currently learning Flutter
 - 📫 How to reach me DM me on my LinkedIn!

 You also can see my Data Visualizations at: